mavens-group/mavens-group.github.io/content/research/_index.md

 improves material discovery through the application of machine learning (ML).
 Despite the provision of precise electronic structure data by DFT, the prohibitive computational expense impedes extensive material investigation.
-MC simulations are remarkable for examining large configuration spaces, except from the limitation imposed by the configuration space's size..
+MC simulations are remarkable for examining large configuration spaces, except from the limitation imposed by the configuration space's size.
 By incorporating ML into this framework, a material discovery pipeline that is both robust and efficient is established.